As amazing as the capital of the U.K. is, everyone visiting should take at LEAST one day trip from London.

 Durham is a compact city and the principal sights can easily be visited by foot.
 No taxis, tubes or buses needed here!
-Stroll through the winding, cobbled streets and attractive Victorian buildings of the small city centre.
+Stroll through the winding, cobbled streets and attractive Victorian buildings of the small city center.
 Browse the fifty plus independent stalls in the covered market next to the Town Hall.
 Walk up the sloping lanes to reach the lovely Palace Green.
-Here is where you will find the impressive 11th Century Durham Cathedral.
+Here is where you will find the impressive 11th-century Durham Cathedral.
 Explore inside the beautiful cathedral to view its famous rounded arches, the 18th Century stained glass ‘rose’ window and decorated pillars.
 Don’t miss the atmospheric exterior cloisters which were used in the Harry Potter movies.

-Opposite the Cathedral is the 11th Century picture perfect Durham Castle for which tickets are available online in advance.
+Opposite the Cathedral is the 11th Century picture-perfect Durham Castle for which tickets are available online in advance.

 Before returning to the train, enjoy a peaceful stroll along the pretty riverbank by the River Wear.

-How To Get to Durham from London:
+How To Get to Durham from London

 Train: 3 hours.
 Trains depart from London’s King’s Cross Station to Durham.